jcrist/msgspec/docs/source/structs.rst

 If renaming to camelCase, you may run into issues if your field names contain acronyms (e.g. ``FQDN`` in ``setHostnameAsFQDN``).
-Some JSON style guides prefer to fully-uppercase these components (``FQDN``), but ``msgspec`` has no way to know if a component is an acroynm or not (and so will result in ``Fqdn``).
+Some JSON style guides prefer to fully-uppercase these components (``FQDN``), but ``msgspec`` has no way to know if a component is an acronym or not (and so will result in ``Fqdn``).
 As such, we recommend using an explicit dict mapping for renaming if generating `Struct` types to match an existing API.